17ekeller/end-to-end-pipeline/README.md

-# Chicago Weather - Automated End to End Data Pipeline Project
+# :partly_sunny: Chicago Weather - Automated End to End Data Pipeline Project :cloud_with_lightning:

 ## Introduction
 This project aims to create a fully automated, end to end data pipeline using realtime, on the half-hour weather data from the City of Chicago via [Current Weather API](https://www.weatherapi.com/docs/).